Moving Melton

 What difference can it make?

-Creating jobs in Melton is critical for long term prosperity, productivity and liveability.
-Our residents have limited access to local employment, with over 70 percent of workforce travelling outside of the municipality for employment daily.
+Creating jobs in the City of Melton is critical for long term prosperity, productivity and liveability.
+Our residents have limited access to local employment, with 73 percent of the workforce travelling outside of the municipality for employment daily.

 The delivery of 100,000 new local jobs by 2050 will provide the City of Melton with employment self-sufficiency equivalent to the growth area average and return $19B to the economy annually.

-Existing and future employment precincts will deliver 73,000 of these jobs alone, driving employment growth for Melbourne’s outer west through two major catalyst projects, the New Melton Hospital and the Western Intermodal Freight Terminal.
-Many of these precincts are reliant on supporting infrastructure to realise their full potential and maximise commercial investment attraction.
+Existing and future employment precincts will deliver 73,000 of these jobs alone, driving employment growth for Melbourne’s outer west through major catalyst projects such as the New Melton Hospital.
+Many of these projects are reliant on supporting infrastructure to realise their full potential and maximise commercial investment attraction.

-Fast-tracking infrastructure projects including the Outer Melbourne Ring Corridor project (road and rail), the Western Rail project (electrification of the Melton rail line), upgrading the Western and Melton Highways from rural to urban standard, and duplicating and upgrading Hopkins and Christies Roads, will facilitate jobs growth and commercial investment across Melbourne’s outer west, and beyond.
+Fast-tracking infrastructure projects including electrification of the Melton rail line, upgrading the Western and Melton Highways from rural to urban standard, and duplicating and upgrading Hopkins, Christies Roads and the Palmers Road corridor, will facilitate jobs growth and commercial investment across Melbourne’s outer west, and beyond.